 Maybe color is due for a comeback.

-Dr. Ghadiali is one of the case studies in Martin Gardner’s Fads and Fallacies in the Name of Science, which puts him in such distinguished company as fellow eclectic physician and hollow Earth theorist Cyrus Teed (who we discussed in Series 4’s “We Live Inside”), electron-denier Bayard Peakes (who we discussed in Series 5’s “I’m the Naughty Boy”), flat Earth prophet Wilbur Glenn Voliva (who we discussed in Series 6’s “Marching to Shibboleth”), and science fiction author Richard Sharpe Shaver (Series 11’s “A Warning to Future Man”).
+Dr. Ghadiali is one of the case studies in Martin Gardner’s Fads and Fallacies in the Name of Science, which puts him in such distinguished company as fellow eclectic physician and hollow Earth theorist Cyrus Teed (“We Live Inside”), electron-denier Bayard Peakes (“I’m the Naughty Boy”), flat Earth prophet Wilbur Glenn Voliva (“Marching to Shibboleth”), and science fiction author Richard Sharpe Shaver (“A Warning to Future Man”).

 These days the Dinshah Health Society is headquartered in Vineland, New Jersey.
 Vineland is no stranger to bad science: in the early 1900s it was home to H.H.
-Goddard, whose studies of “feeble-mindedness” were used to support eugenic policies across the world.
-We discussed Goddard’s legacy in Series 8’s “Common Clay.”
+Goddard, whose studies of “feeble-mindedness” were used to support eugenic policies across the world (“Common Clay”).

 - “Charles Wentworth Littlefield.”
 Kook Science. https://hatch.kookscience.com/wiki/Charles_Wentworth_Littlefield Accessed 6/9/2020.